Health and Wellness

 The forms mentioned below are due by July 15.
 Students who have not submitted health forms prior to New Student Days will not be allowed to register for classes.

-- You must have completed health forms on file with the Health and Wellness Center.
+You must have completed health forms on file with the Health and Wellness Center.
 All forms are kept confidential.
-A physical exam is not required, but strongly encouraged.
-If you have a chronic illness or any other concerns regarding your health, please make an appointment with your local doctor now.
-Health forms are due July 15.
+A physical exam is not required, but is strongly encouraged.
+If you have a chronic illness or any other health concerns, we recommend that you make an appointment to see your local doctor at home before starting the academic year at Beloit.

-All entering students born after 1956, as per Wisconsin law, must show proof of one of the following:
+According to Wisconsin law, all entering students born after 1956 must show proof of one of the following: